Everest Base Camp Trek 14 Days : Cost, Itinerary & Tips

 What is not Included

-• Tips for Guide and Porters
+• Tips for your guide and porter (customary and appreciated)

-• Extra activities in Nepal.
+• Extra activities not mentioned in the itinerary

 Departure Dates